Explore your options

 Come and learn about computing in the twenty first century with our state of the art labs and equipment.

-We’re home to New Zealand's first Cybersecurity Research Centre.
-Opened in 2012 in collaboration with Japan's National Institute of Information and Communications technology (NICT), it's an example of cutting edge technology being developed right here on campus.
+We’re home to New Zealand’s first Cybersecurity Research Centre.
+In collaboration with Japan’s National Institute of Information and Communications Technology (NICT), it’s an example of cutting-edge technology being developed right here on-campus.

-There’s also the IBM Delivery Centre – the first in New Zealand – which opened at our Mt Albert campus in 2013.
+There’s also the IBM Delivery Centre the first in New Zealand.
 It’s an opportunity for our staff to work closely with IBM professionals to run student mentoring programmes and internships with one of the biggest names in business and IT consulting.

 Free4U computing classes

 Our Free4U computing courses are also a great way to get into computing or develop your current computing skills.
 Whether it's for fun or to to prepare for the workforce, our friendly tutors will help you learn at your own pace.

 Programmes and study path

 |New Zealand Certificate in Study and Career Preparation (Level 3)||3||Full-time for 16 weeks or part-time options available||Entry into further study at certificate or diploma level.||February or July|

 |Certificate of University Preparation (Level 4)||4||Full-time for 16 weeks or part-time options available||Entry into degree-level study at universities, institutes of technology and polytechnics in New Zealand.||February or July|

 |New Zealand Certificate in Information Technology (Essentials)||4||Full-time for 16 weeks||Further study in computing systems, Support role in business or retail||February or July|